williampollet/yaml_to_json_kata/readme.md

 When the translation file is consequent (several thousands lines), and the number of languages is high, it can be painful to migrate without automation.

 Would you be able to write a script to automate the work ?
 A test driven approach is advised !
+You will find a test set with large translations files in the `test_set` repository

 ## Tips